kaknights/PhDCh2/README.md

 This is an archived version of the code that was used to produce the analyses in my thesis, 'Cost-efficient abundance estimation methods for high-density species' (Kathryn Knights, University of Melbourne, 2024).
 It may be viewed and downloaded for examination purposes, but is not intended for sharing or modification by third parties.

+To recreate the data frames and objects used for all analyses, run the scripts: scripts/tidyData.R and scripts/summaries.R.
+These are sourced at the top of all analysis scripts along with scripts containing any functions needed for the analysis.

 To recreate the simulated data for fig. 2.3 use the script scripts/pt1Sims_Boab.R Dataframes are saved in the dataSim/prelimMethods folder.
 The figure is created in scripts/biasPrecisionPlot.R

+To recreate the simulated surveys using resamples of field data for figs. 2.4 and 2.5, use scripts/stackhousiaResampling.R and scripts/senecioResampling.R.
+Dataframes are saved in dataSim/resampleSmono and dataSim/resampleSquad.
+The figure is created in scripts/comparisonPlots.R